LaravelDaily/Booking-Com-Simulation-Laravel/course/05-property-apartment-search.md

 }
 ```

-Also, we add a relationship of `rooms` for a Property.
+Also, we add a relationship of `apartments` for a Property.

 **app/Models/Property.php**:
 ```php